JGolafshan/TAN/README.md

 * add comments and docstring
 * summery (special characters, white space, first letter, capitalized)
 * If an article is missing info, research using different providing
+* Find a beter algriothem for posting stuff